billdueber/simple_solr_client/README.md

 # SimpleSolrClient

-[Note: still woefully incomplete, but in the spirit of "release early, even if it's bad", here it is.]

-A Solr client specifically designed to try to help you test what the heck solr is actually doing.
+A simple client and accompanying shell to help test and give simple commands to a solr instance.

-## Motivation

-Solr is complex.

-It's complex enough, and fuddles with enough edge cases, that reading the documentation and/or the code doesn't get me the understanding that I feel I need.
-So, I turn to testing it as if it were a black box.

-Doing everything "by hand" in the admin dashboard or running queries via URLs in my browser or using curl.

-I wanted a way to figure out what fields (of what types) are being created, how things were being  tokenized, etc., but all within the comfort of a test suite that I could run against solr configurations to make sure things weren't breaking when I made changes.
-I wanted to build up a structure around relevance ranking tests (still coming, sadly) and quickly swap out different configs to make sure it all works as I expect.

-So: a simple solr library, with more exposure than most of what's out there to the solr administration API and the introspection/analysis it affords.

 # Features:

+  * Get basic info about cores (size, number of docs, etc.)
   * Basic (*very basic) add/delete/query
-  * Commit/optimize/clear an index
+  * Commit/optimize/clear (empty) an index
-  * Reload a core (presumably after editing a `schema.xml`)
+  * Reload a core (presumably after editing a `schema.xml` or `solrconfig.xml`)
   * Inspect lists of fields, dynamicFields, copyFields, and fieldTypes
+  * Get list of the tokens that would be created if you send a string to a paricular fieldType (like in the solr admin analysis page)
   * Determine (usually) which fields (and their properties) would be created when a given field name is indexed, taking into account dynamicField and copyField directives.
-  * Get list of the tokens that would be created if you send a string to a paricular fieldType (like in the solr admin analysis page)

 Additional features when running against a localhost solr:
   * Spin up a temporary core to play with